 The PMF has, therefore, a staircase trend with steps of length $\ell_i=\bar{\mu}$ for $i\in[b]_+$ and $\ell_{b+1}=r$ and $\rho^\star=1-\phi_0$. \end{lem} \begin{proof} The proof is similar to that of Lemma \ref{Lem:SD_delta0} because it recognizes that it is best to meet the inequalities in \eqref{Eq:f_eta_ordered_BD} as equalities, since that allows for the largest $f^{\star}(0)$.
 The only difference is that the masses in the first group $[\bar{\mu}]_+$ are equal to $\phi_1=e^{-\epsilon}f^{\star}(0)$, thus they constrain a second group to have value $\phi_2=e^{-\epsilon}\phi_1$ and so on.
 There are $b$ of them that contain $\bar{\mu}$ masses of probability and only the last group includes the last $r$ values. $f^\star(0)$ is obtained normalizing the PMF to add up to 1. \end{proof}

-The PMF for $\delta>0$ has staircase pattern (see Fig.~\ref{fig:FixedCardNoise}), similar to Lemma \ref{Lem:BD_delta0} and, also in this case, for $\delta>0$ the $\rho^\star(\delta,\epsilon)$ has a piece-wise linear trend that alternates flat and linear regions.
+The PMF for $\delta>0$ has staircase pattern (see Fig.~\ref{fig:FixedCardNoise}), similar to Lemma \ref{Lem:BD_delta0} and, also in this case, for $\delta>0$ the $\rho^\star(\delta,\epsilon)$ has a piece-wise linear trend that alternates between flat and linear regions.
 However, the BD neighborhood case has an intricate pattern in which the constraints become violations, as the privacy loss $\delta \rightarrow 1$.
-The number of sections $k$ which is quadratic in $b$ rather than having only $n$ of them.
+Rather than having $k=n$, the number of sections $k$ is quadratic with respect to $b$.
 To explain the trend, it is best to divide the section of the $f^{\star}(0) \equiv 1 - \rho^\star(\delta,\epsilon)$ curve vs. $\delta$ in $b$ segments, indexed by $h \in [b]_+$ as shown in Fig.~\ref{fig:BD_f0_vs_delta}.
 Except for the last interval corresponding to $h=b$, the other segments, indexed by $h \in [b-1]_+$, are further divided into $h$ segments, indexed by $j \in [h]_+$ and this index refers to one of the alternating flat and linear regions within the $h^{th}$ interval.
 This results in $k=\frac{b(b-1)}{2}$ alternating flat and linear regions.
-Instead, the segment indexed by $h=b$, there is only one linear region i.e., $f^{\star}(0) = \delta$.
+Instead, in the segment indexed by $h=b$, there is only one linear region i.e., $f^{\star}(0) = \delta$.
 The optimum distribution is specified in the following theorem: